What is the current status of this program?

 What does this funding get me?

-Full guidance on eligible projects is here, but the funds are generally available to projects that cut carbon emissions, improve energy efficiency, or reduce energy use, including such things as:
+No applications are currently being accepted, but full guidance on eligible projects is here.
+The funds were generally available to projects that cut carbon emissions, improve energy efficiency, or reduce energy use, including such things as:

 1. Development and implementation of an energy efficiency and conservation strategy